zhouhoujun/tsioc/README.md

 # Documentation

 class name First char must be UpperCase.
+* >0.6.20, new features
+    1. improvement method invoker, ParamProvider match name and index faild, will match provider via type of param is equal.
+    2. improvement AOP advice invoker, add more param provider.
 * >0.6.18, new features
     1. complie src to es5, support in browser. fix class check bug in es5 model. class name First char must be UpperCase.
 * >0.6.15, new features